Remote Viewing

 Subconscious Detection

-• Relaxed alertness: A state between active thinking and sleep
+• Relaxed alertness: a state between active analysis and mental drift

 Remote Viewing Applications